menckend/writing/pages/articles/dglb/dglbarch-ch2-p6-persistence.md

 * Persistence timeout
 * Persistent response

 The first two fields act as a primary key for the table.
 That is, there can be no more than one record with the same values in the "Client-IP address" and "Queried FQDN" fields.

 The following flow-chart illustrates the persistence-related logic that a GLB executes when it receives a query for an FQDN that it is servicing:

+{% capture details %}
 ![image](./dglb-persistence-flowchart.drawio.svg)
+{% endcapture %}
+{% capture summary %}Show/hide flowchart{% endcapture %}{% include details.html %}

 {% include links.html %}